whotracksme/whotracks.me/blog/adblockers_performance_study.md

 proposal](https://bugs.chromium.org/p/chromium/issues/detail?id=896897)
 of the Chromium project: *"the extension then performs arbitrary (and potentially very slow) JavaScript"*, talking about content-blockers' ability to process all network requests.

+### Key findings:

-From the measurements, we do not think this claim holds, as all popular content-blockers are already very efficient and should not incur any noticeable slow-down for users.
+* We do not think the Manifest V3 claim is accurate as all popular content-blockers are already very efficient and should not incur any noticeable slow-down for users.
-Moreover, the efficiency of content-blockers is *continuously improving*, either thanks to more innovative approaches or using technologies like WebAssembly to reach native performance.
+* Moreover, the efficiency of content-blockers is *continuously improving*, either thanks to more innovative approaches or using technologies like WebAssembly to reach native performance.

-While most content-blockers are indeed efficient, they are not equivalent and we observed that *Ghostery* performs consistently as well or better across all dimensions, often surpassing other libraries.
+* While most content-blockers are indeed efficient, they are not equivalent.
+We observed that *Ghostery* performs consistently as well or better across all dimensions, often surpassing other libraries.

-We hope that these benchmarks will give an opportunity for content-blockers developers to measure their own progress against other popular libraries;
+We hope these benchmarks will give content-blocker developers the opportunity to measure their own progress against other popular libraries.
-benefiting all users, no matter which extension they use, as the efficiency of content-blockers improves.
+This will benefit all users, no matter which extension they use, as the efficiency of content-blockers improves.

 [*Edit of 20-02-2019*](https://github.com/ghostery/whotracks.me/pull/154): The study has been updated with the specific version of each content-blocker measured.